- Degree Overview

 B.S., Natural Science, St. Norbert College, 1992

-I regularly teach courses at the introductory level (Oceanography and Antarctic Geology), intermediate level (Principles of Sedimentation and Stratigraphy) and the graduate level (Glacial and Quaternary Geology).
+I regularly teach courses at the introductory level (Oceanography and Antarctic Geology), intermediate level (Principles of Sedimentation and Stratigraphy) and the graduate level (Glacial Geology).

-As such, the scientific objectives of the proposed work dovetail with an international effort strongly focused on studying and modeling Antarctic ice sheet history, in part because of its potential impact on global sea level rise.
+The scientific objectives of our work dovetail with an international effort strongly focused on studying and modeling Antarctic ice sheet history, in part because of its potential impact on global sea level rise.
 The variation of till compositions through time also allows for better down core interpretation of cores from the Ross Sea and the Southern Ocean.
 Additionally, till exposures at the head of some East Antarctic outlets have been shown to contain subglacial material derived from East Antarctic bedrock, providing a window through the ice with which to view East Antarctica’s inaccessible bedrock.

 *Palmer, E.F., Licht, K.J., Swope, R.J., and Hemming, S.R., 2012.
 Nunatak moraines as a repository of what lies beneath the East Antarctic ice sheet, in Rasbury, E.T., Hemming, S.R., and Riggs, N.R., eds., Mineralogical and Geochemical Approaches to Provenance.
 Geological Society of America Special Paper 487, 97–104, doi:10.1130/2012.2487(05).